Commercial Litigation Maryland

-A contract is valid when each party makes a promise, and usually, one party receives a benefit while the other receives a detriment.
-In order for the contract to be enforceable, you need to establish three main elements, which are offer, acceptance, and consideration.
+In order for a contract to be enforceable, three main elements must be established: offer, acceptance, and consideration.
 Your Maryland commercial litigation lawyer can explain whether your case may be affected by enforceability issues.
 Similarly, our experienced legal team can help you determine whether a breach action is possible/appropriate in your case.

-In order to prevail in a breach of contract case, the party who has been harmed will essentially need to prove:
+In order to prevail in a breach of contract case, the party who has been harmed will essentially need to prove that:

-- That an enforceable contract existed (written or oral);
+- An enforceable contract existed (written or oral);

-- That one party suffered damages or losses as a result of the breach.
+- A party suffered damages or losses as a result of the breach.

 Types of Breaches

 Generally, a breach arises when either of the parties breaks a contractual promise.
 However, not every breach permits recovery in a court of law.
-Only when the breach diminishes value from you, the non-breaching party, can a lawsuit be brought.
+Only when the breach diminishes value from the non-breaching party can a lawsuit be brought.

 There are four common types of breaches that occur in contract disputes:

-- First, a material breach occurs when the defendant fails to perform its duties under the contract
+- First, a material breach occurs when a party fails to perform its duties under the contract

-- Second, a fundamental breach occurs when the defendant does not follow through with the underlying basis of the contract
+- Second, a fundamental breach occurs when a party does not follow through with the underlying basis of the contract

-- Third, an anticipatory breach occurs when the defendant clearly informs the other party that it is not going to perform their duties under the contract
+- Third, an anticipatory breach occurs when one party clearly informs the other party that it is not going to perform its duties under the contract

-- Fourth, minor breaches occur when the defendant commits errors while performing its duty under the contract, but generally completes performance
+- Fourth, minor breaches occur when one party commits errors while performing its duty under the contract, but generally completes performance

-An award of damages under contract law is meant to compensate the aggrieved party, for all the detriment suffered as a result of the defendant’s breach.
-These damages are usually the amount of money based on the terms of the contract, plus interest.
+An award of damages under contract law is meant to compensate the aggrieved party for all the detriment suffered as a result of the other party’s breach.
+These damages are usually an amount of money based on the terms of the contract, plus interest.
 In certain cases, additional damages may be available for recovery.